tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * How glad are you that SDKs don't require users to build long, parameterized request URLs like the Python `requests` library?

-  * **Answer:** It's definitely better to use an SDK since it eases the process of fetching data and reduces the chance of errors due to misspelling URLs or parameters used in the `requests` library.
+  * **Answer:** It's better to use an SDK since it eases the process of fetching data and reduces the chance of errors due to misspelling URLs or parameters used in the `requests` library.

 Ask students if they have any questions before moving on.